The Churn You're Not Fighting Is the One Bleeding You Dry

 Step 2: Break down your failed payment reasons.
 Pull a report of all failed transactions from the last 90 days.
 Categorize them: expired cards, insufficient funds, bank declines, processor errors, other.
 The distribution tells you where to focus.
 If 60% of your failures are expired cards, card updaters and pre-dunning will have the biggest impact.
 If insufficient funds dominate, smart retry timing is your priority.

 Step 3: Measure your current recovery rate.
-Of all payments that fail on the first attempt, what percentage are eventually recovered — through retries, customer self-service, or dunning emails?
-This is your baseline.
+Of all payments that fail on the first attempt, what percentage are eventually recovered through retries, customer self-service, or dunning emails?
+That's your baseline.
 If you don't know this number, you've been flying blind on involuntary churn your entire time in business.

 Step 4: Benchmark against top performers.
 The top quartile of subscription businesses recovers 70%+ of initially failed payments.
 The median is around 40%.
-If you're below 40%, the low-hanging fruit is enormous.
-If you're at 50-60%, you're decent but leaving 10-20% of recoverable revenue behind.
-Above 70%, you're doing well — but there are still marginal gains in pre-dunning and ML-optimized retries.
+Below 40% means the low-hanging fruit is enormous.
+At 50-60% you're decent but leaving 10-20% of recoverable revenue behind.
+Above 70%, you're doing well, with marginal gains still available in pre-dunning and ML-optimized retries.

 If you can't answer these four questions from your current dashboard, you're guessing at half your churn problem.
-And guessing at a problem you can't see is how you end up spending all your retention budget on win-back emails for customers who never wanted to leave.
+Guessing at a problem you can't see is how you end up spending all your retention budget on win-back emails for customers who never wanted to leave.

-One more thing worth checking: look at how many of your "voluntary" cancellations are actually post-failure rage quits.
-A customer whose payment failed, who received a confusing dunning email, who couldn't easily update their card, and who eventually found the cancel button — that shows up as "voluntary" in most systems.
+One more thing worth checking: how many of your "voluntary" cancellations are actually post-failure rage quits.
+A customer whose payment failed, who received a confusing dunning email, who couldn't easily update their card, and who eventually found the cancel button shows up as "voluntary" in most systems.
 The real cause was a failed payment.
 Your data might be understating involuntary churn.

 Stop Ignoring the Revenue You Already Earned

-Here's what makes involuntary churn different from every other retention problem: the customer already said yes.
+Involuntary churn is different from every other retention problem because the customer already said yes.
 They signed up.
 They chose your product.
 They were willing to pay.
 The only thing that went wrong is that the payment didn't go through.

 Every other type of churn requires you to change someone's mind.
 Involuntary churn just requires you to collect money that a willing customer already committed to spending.
 The ROI on fixing this is unlike anything else in your retention stack.

-At Finsi, we help subscription brands see this split clearly — involuntary vs. voluntary, broken down by failure type, with recovery rates tracked over time.
-Because you can't fix what you can't see.
-And most brands can't see this at all.
+That's a big part of why we built Finsi.
+We help subscription brands see this split clearly: involuntary vs. voluntary, broken down by failure type, with recovery rates tracked over time.
+You can't fix what you can't see, and most brands can't see this at all.

 FAQ